tmoroney/auto-subs/README.md

 Click `Workspace` in the top menu bar.
 Then click `Scripts` and select `auto-subs` from the list.

-## Prerequisites
-- Python version `3.10` or less installed **(3.11 is not currently supported by Whisper)**
-- Check Davinci Console that Python is working (click py3 button in console)
-- If python is not working in Resolve, check that the system environment variables for python are set correctly so that Resolve knows where to find the python interpreter.

 ## Setup

+#### Important Notes:
+- Python version `3.10` or less is necessary for Auto Subs to work, as anything above this is not currently supported by `OpenAI Whisper`.
+- The powershell script below will ensure that the correct python version is installed.
+However, if you are installing Python yourself using the Python installer on Windows, make sure to tick `set envirement variables` during installation so that Davinci Resolve knows where to find the python interpreter.
+- Verify that Resolve detects the python installation by opening the Console and clicking `py3` at the top.

-**Step 1:** Download this script [`whisper.ps1`](https://github.com/TCNOco/TcNo-TCHT/blob/main/PowerShell/AI/whisper.ps1) by clicking **Download Raw File** in the top right.
+**Step 1:** Download this script [`whisper.ps1`](https://github.com/tmoroney/auto-subs/blob/main/whisper.ps1) by clicking **Download Raw File** in the top right.
 This [video](https://youtu.be/R5pZPpIIUzA) explains what it does.

 **Step 2:** Open powershell in administrator mode and run the following command.
 This installs [`OpenAI Whisper`](https://github.com/openai/whisper) and all of it's dependencies.
 For Mac and Linux, you will need to follow the [Whisper installation guide](https://github.com/openai/whisper/tree/main#readme) to set it up.